 Before the end of your appointment, please make sure you have enough medication to last until your next visit with the doctor.
 If you need a refill, please call your community pharmacy and ask that they fax a prescription refill request to the Cancer Clinic at 905-952-3051.

-It can take up to 5 DAYS TO PROCESS A REFILL REQUEST.
-For your safety, you should use the same community pharmacy for all of your prescriptions.
+It can take up to 7 DAYS TO PROCESS A REFILL REQUEST.
+For your safety, it is best to use the same community pharmacy for all of your prescriptions.